hyperledger-archives/sawtooth-core/docs/source/architecture/journal.rst

 A delay is employed in the checking loop to ensure that there is time for the batch processing to occur.

 Genesis Operation
 =================

-The Journal supports Genesis operation.
-This is the action of creating a root of the chain (the Genesis block) when the block store is empty.
-This operation is necessary for bootstrapping a validator network with the desired consensus model, any deployment-specific configuration settings, as well as any genesis-time transactions for an application's Transaction Family.
+`Genesis operation` is the process of creating a genesis block (the root of a blockchain).
+A genesis block is required to bootstrap a new Sawtooth validator network with on-chain settings such as the desired consensus algorithm, any deployment-specific configuration settings, and any application-specific transactions that are needed at genesis time.

+The genesis block contains a list of batches that the validator will process when starting with an empty blockchain.
+This allows applications (also called transaction families) to include their own batches without needing to know the details of the genesis process.

+Genesis operation has the following general steps:

+1. Create a genesis batch of initial blockchain transactions
+#.
+Create a genesis block from the genesis batch
+#.
+Start the transaction processors
+#.
+Process the genesis block

 Genesis Batch Creation
 ----------------------

-The CLI tool produces batches in a file, which will be consumed by the validator on startup (when starting with an empty chain).

-The file contains a protobuf-encoded list of batches:
+The ``sawadm genesis`` command takes a set of batches as input and combines them to create the genesis batch, which is a single protobuf-encoded list of batches contained in `GenesisData`.

 .. code-block:: protobuf
         :caption: File: sawtooth-core/protos/genesis.proto